Data Protection (GDPR) and Confidentiality

 - Otherwise, I am the only person who has access to your information unless

-- there is a legal requirement for me to share the information (e.g. a court order or warrant is issued)
+- there is a legal requirement for me to share the information (for example. a court order or warrant is issued, or I am required to do so for track and trace purposes)

 - you ask me in writing to share your information with someone else